-Here are 7 of the most common personality traits an individual freelancer and developer must have to be able to succeed online.
+Here are 7 of the most common personality traits to success for an individual freelancer and developer who wants to succeed online

-Working as a freelancer and from the comfort of your home can mean you are doing things without anyone above you (a manager or a boss).
-It is the best part of being a freelancer but it is really important for an individual freelancer to remained disciplined and motivated and work towards being a success.
+Working from home can mean you are doing things without anyone above you (a manager or a boss).
+It is the best part of being a freelancer.
+Still, it is vital for an individual freelancer, especially developers, to remain disciplined and motivated and work towards being a success.

-So here are some of the key quality and personality traits that a freelancer has to have to be a success especially the developer freelancers.
+So here are some of the critical quality and personality traits that a freelancer has to have to be a success, especially the developer freelancers.

 As a freelancer, you work directly with clients.
 Often clients aren’t technically very sound to be able to judge the quality of work.

-Work for a client as you may work for yourself and try to deliver the highest quality of work you can possibly can at that point in time.
+Work for a client as you may work for yourself and try to deliver the highest quality of work you can.
 If you don’t have such an attitude, it may not take you a long way.

 They are more focused on delivering the deliverables.